Menai Suspension Bridge: Later history

 On 28 February 2005, one carriageway of the bridge was closed for six months, restricting traffic to a single carriageway.
 The bridge was reopened to traffic in both directions on 11 December 2005 after its first major repainting in 65 years.
 It has been proposed by the British government as a candidate World Heritage Site.

-Operation Menai Bridge is the code name for plans related to the death of King Charles III.

 On 21 October 2022, the bridge was shut without prior notice.
 A statement from the Welsh Government said it was closed for essential maintenance work following safety recommendations from structural engineers.
 Initially, the bridge was shut completely in both directions, but it was soon reopened to foot passengers and dismounted cyclists.
-The Welsh Government stated the bridge will remain closed for 14 to 16 weeks, reopening in early 2023.
+The Welsh Government stated the bridge would remain closed for 14 to 16 weeks, reopening in early 2023.

-On 2 February 2023 the bridge was reopened in both directions, but subject to a seven and a half ton weight restriction.
+On 1 February 2023, the bridge was reopened in both directions, but subject to a seven and a half ton weight restriction.
 A date for full remedial work has yet to be set.

+On 4 October 2025, the bridge was again closed to all traffic after additional issues had been uncovered and the recommended reduced weight limit of 3 tonnes had proven impossible to police.
+A date for full remedial work has yet to be set.

 Surroundings

-The Anglesey Coastal Path passes below the bridge and the Wales coast path passes over the bridge and joins the mainland path at the bridge end..
+The Anglesey Coastal Path passes below the bridge and the Wales coast path passes over the bridge and joins the mainland path at the bridge end.
 The bridge has a memorial to the Aberfan disaster victims on the Anglesey side.